FCE Reading and Use of English Practice Test 7 Printable

 Offspring (n) – a formal word meaning children.
 Can also be used to refer to animals.

 Tantrum (n) – when a child loses their temper and protests in a noisy when, they are said to throw a tantrum.
-Same could be used to talk about an adult, not literary but as a form of criticism.
+Same word could be used to talk about an adult, not literary but as a form of criticism.

 Rise to the bait – to let yourself be provoked by something intended as a provocation.
 The politician didn’t let himself rise to the bait of groundless accusations by the opposing party members.